mudhut2/melodic-block-prototype/README.txt

     moving notes after when replacing note under player

-    2 **Grid Manipulation:** Players can move, rotate, or interact with blocks to change their pitch, tone, or position.
+    Players can move, rotate, or interact with blocks to change their pitch, tone, or position.
 This influences the puzzle environment, unlocking paths or activating mechanisms.

+    starts with single melody, unmovable tiles, then sticky tiles that are not dropped, then moveable tiles can be introduced that replace the tile being picked up

 block types:
    abyss1 -> player can hang off ledge over this type of block